freaktechnik/eslint-plugin-botland/README.md

 ## Configs
 - `recommended`
-  Adds all the global functions and variables of Bot Land so eslint doesn't complain about them and adds the following rules:
+  Adds all the global functions and variables of Bot Land so eslint doesn't complain about them, removes all the ECMA Script globals and adds the following rules:

   | Rule                    | Level   |
   |-------------------------|---------|